imoldfella/dgn/packages/ui/src/tool/readme.md

+wings can be locked in - how?
+1) screen must be "wide enough" (desktop)
+2) click the wing button to switch.

 A page is a tuple in the database.
 We can register tables as page tables if they have a path attribute.
 They also generally have mime_type field,